FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ### `.gitignore`

-The [`.gitignore`][gitignore] file does exactly what you might expect it to, it contains lists of directories and files that should be ignored.
+The [`.gitignore`][gitignore] file does exactly what you might expect it to, it contains lists of directories and files that should be ignored by Git.
 To save having to write out the path to each and every file the format accepts [patterns][gitignorepatterns].
 This file, like many others uses `#` as a comment, to use a `#` in a file name you therefore need to escape it with the `\` slash.
 A `*` matches anything but slashes and leading/trailing `**` match all directories (leading) or everything within a directory (trailing).
-For more details
+For more details refer to [Git Ignore Patterns][gitignorepatterns].

 A common set of files you may want to ignore is the `.DS_Store` directory that Mac OSX automatically generates in most directories.
 Just as you can exclude files you can list directories so add that to the `.gitignore` in the